Admissions

 Please note that these requirements must be met by the time you commence your program in September.
 You are welcome to apply if you expect to meet the requirements by September.

-Priority will be given to Canadian PhD applicants who have applied for a SSHRC dissertation fellowship.
+Priority will be given to Canadian PhD applicants who have applied for a SSHRC doctoral fellowship.

 Further minimum requirements for students from outside North America can be looked up on the Faculty of Graduate Studies web site.